KowalewskiPawel/KowalewskiPawel/README.md

 ### About Me

-Professionally a university lecturer with more than 7 years of experience in teaching ESL.
+Software Engineer, and a university lecturer with more than 7 years of experience in teaching ESL.
 Coding and programming enthusiast, interested mainly in JavaScript and related technologies.
 After hours, amateur electro-acoustic guitarist, motorcyclist and rallyist.

 ### My motto